London's AAA Cycletrack Network: Our Vision

 Here are the design principles that constrained my thinking:

 - Safe.
 This means cycletracks.
 All bike lanes in the AAA network must have physical separation from fast moving motor vehicles, and physical protection at intersections.
+Intersection protection, as explained in this video, is essential for safety and comfort of people on bikes.
 One-way cycletracks should be built on each side of the street, in the regular direction of traffic flow.
 Two-way cycletracks should not be used for an on-street network.
 Painted lanes should only be used on streets designed for speeds less than 40 km/h, of which London has very few.
 Bike boulevard street conversion may be desirable for some of the routes with lower speeds through residential neighbourhoods, particularly Huron Ave, and Baseline Rd routes.
 Bike boulevards have some great advantages for residents (less cut-through traffic, slower street speeds in residential areas) and people riding bikes (safe space to ride, support for crossing busy streets).

 - Maintained.
 Snow clearing in the winter, street sweeping in the summer, built with smooth asphalt surfaces (not sidewalk concrete blocks).
 The AAA routes must be priority access for doctors who need to see their patients, teachers who have a classroom full of kids, and construction workers on a job site with tight deadlines.
 Think people won't ride in the winter?
 Think again.
 If these two amazing women can go from newbie cyclist to year round commuters, you can too!